List of Dark Angel characters: Dr. Elizabeth Renfro

+Sebastian

-SebastianPortrayed by Jade C. Bell (Season 1, 5 episodes)Sebastian is Logan's friend and a mute quadriplegic who communicates via a machine that verbalizes his thoughts.
+Sebastian (portrayed by Jade C. Bell (season 1, 5 episodes)) is Logan's friend and a mute quadriplegic who communicates via a machine that verbalizes his thoughts.
 He is a conspiracy theorist and technological genius who helps Max and Logan solve mysteries through the use of computer technology.

+Luke

-LukePortrayed by Fred Ewanuick (Season 2, 5 episodes)Luke is a failed transgenic experiment, living in Terminal City.
+Luke (portrayed by Fred Ewanuick (season 2, 5 episodes)) is a failed transgenic experiment, living in Terminal City.
 He is described as having "a cue ball for a head, red bags under his eyes, and huge flaps over his ears."
 Along with Dix, he works in Terminal City's communications and technical area, and is also a skilled computer hacker.

 Luke makes several appearances throughout the final two Dark Angel novels, continually assisting Max as one of her most trusted allies.

+Dix

-DixPortrayed by Darcy Laurie (Season 2, 5 episodes)Dix is a failed transgenic experiment, living in Terminal City.
+Dix (portrayed by Darcy Laurie (season 2, 5 episodes)) is a failed transgenic experiment, living in Terminal City.
 He is described as having "a face like a pile of lumpy mashed potatoes and a half-assed goggle-cummonicle strapped to his one good eye."

 Dix makes several appearances throughout the final two Dark Angel novels, continually assisting Max as one of her most trusted allies.